-History of Artistic Swimming WA

-From 2009 until now.
+History of Artistic Swimming WA From 2009 until now.
+Artistic Swimming WA WA Artistic Swimming WA

 IN 2009, Roslyn Carbon and Brian Miller moved back to Perth from the UK with their Synchronised Swimming enthusiast daughter, Alexandra.
 Upon their arrival in Perth, they were disheartened to find no clubs or organisations in Western Australia that offered the sport that their daughter Alexandra loved, as 20 years had passed since Western Australia had participated in the sport of Synchronised Swimming, now known as Artistic Swimming.
 Most parents may have suggested a different sport for their daughter, but not Brian and Roslyn.
-As professional people who worked in sport, with 10 Olympic Games between them in medical teams, they reached out to what was Synchronised Swimming Australian(SSAI), which was based in Melbourne at the time.
+As the driven people they are, with 10 Olympic Games between them in as part of medical teams, they reached out to the governing body of the sport at the time; Synchronised Swimming Australia (SSAI), which was based in Melbourne at the time.
 SSAI responded with a list of West Australians that had previously approached them.
-Thus, they contacted Mary Andreotta and Natasha Larter, and together they co-founded SynchroWA in 2009.
+From there, they contacted Mary Andreotta and Natasha Haynes, and together they co-founded SynchroWA in 2009.

-Mary Andreotta began her journey as a competitive athlete in Calgary, Canada and after retiring, became a certified Canadian National Judge.
-Upon moving to Perth in 1984, Mary started the Aquanastics Synchronised Swimming Club that was based in Beatty Park.
-Aquanastics stopped operating sometime in the 90's.
-Mary then ventured into event organisation and has many accolades under her belt including organising the World Championship Synchronised Swimming events in Perth in 1991 and 1999, helping with the organisation of the Sydney Olympics 2000, and acted as assistant meet manager at the FINA World Championships in Melbourne 2007.
-In 2009, when approached by Brian and Roslyn, Mary did not hesitate to join the team in co-found SynchroWA.
+Mary Andreotta began her journey in 1971 and joined the Star Program soon after.
+After retiring from competitive Artistic Swimming, Mary became a certified Canadian National Judge.
+Upon moving to Perth in 1984, Mary joined the Aquanastics Synchronised Swimming Club that was based in Beatty Park, which had 8 athletes at the time.
+Mary stopped coaching in 1990 and the Aquanastics stopped operating sometime later in the 90's.

-Artistic
+Mary then ventured into event organisation and has many accolades under her belt.
+She was on the organising committee for the World Championship Synchronised Swimming events in Perth in 1991 and 1998.
+At the end of '98, she took on the role of Synchronised Swimming Competition Manager for the Sydney Olympics Games 2000 and Olympic Games Test Event.

+Mary was the Technical Operations manager for the FINA World Championships in Melbourne 2007 and the World Masters in 2008 in Perth.
+During this time, she was approached by Brian and Roslyn and did not hesitate to join the team in co-found SynchroWA.

-Natasha Larter represented the UK in Synchronised Swimming at the 1992 Barcelona Olympics.
-She moved into coaching as made her way over to the USA to coach with the Aquamaids in California with world renowned coach, Chris Carver.
-In 1994, Larter was made Queensland's State Coaching director and soon after this she moved to Western Australia.
-When contacted by Brian, Natasha jumped on board as a co-founder of SynchroWA and the head coach of the training program.
+Natasha Haynes represented the UK in synchronised swimming at the 1992 Barcelona Olympics.
+She swam in the states for nearly a decade prior to '92 as a member of the Aquamaids being coached by world renowned coach, Chris Carver in the 80s.
+After the '92 Olympic Games, Haynes was made Queensland's State Coaching director Australian and Commonwealth Coach and soon after made her way over to Western Australia.
+When contacted by Brian, Natasha jumped on board as a co-founder of Synchro WA and the head coach of the training.